MIT SMR Connections

 And a fourth challenge is the tendency to think you have to develop everything on your own from scratch, when a cloud platform like AWS can provide many of the necessary tools and infrastructure needed for data access and machine learning model development, testing, and deployment.
 By taking advantage of these existing tools and services, you can focus on bringing your differentiated, value-added contributions, such as your domain and industry expertise and any special insights that you have, to solve the problem at hand.

-Q: What kind of culture do organizations need to succeed with ML?
+MIT SMR Connections: What kind of culture do organizations need to succeed with ML?

 Lee: Machine learning requires a cultural shift that’s most successfully driven from the top.
 As a leader, it’s important to articulate the priority of machine learning to the company and to encourage team members to continually ask themselves whether a business problem might be better solved with machine learning.
 Again, not every business problem is best solved by machine learning.
 But constantly asking that question is critical.